ShowYoungg/CookiesApp/README.md

 # CookiesApp
-This is my App creared by me Soyombo Soyinka as one of my projects in Android Basics track.
+This is an app created by me Soyombo Soyinka as one of my projects in Android Basics track.